 2. Step 2.
-If the grievance has not been settled at Step 1, a written grievance may be filed, including the specific relief sought, signed by the aggrieved employee and the employee's PCEA delegate or a member of the PCEA Grievance Committee designated by the President of PCEA, and presented to the Chief of Police, the Director of DER or the Director of Homeland Security, as appropriate.
-Upon receipt of a written grievance, a meeting will be held within fifteen (15) working days.
+If the grievance has not been settled at Step 1 and within ten (10) days of the oral response being issued to Step 1, a written grievance may be filed, including the specific relief sought, signed by the aggrieved employee and the employee's PCEA delegate or a member of the PCEA Grievance Committee designated by the President of PCEA, and presented to the Chief of Police, the Director of DER or the Director of Homeland Security, as appropriate.
+Upon receipt of a written grievance, a meeting will be held within ten (10) days.
 The Chief of Police, the Director of DER or the Director of Homeland Security shall meet with the employee, the PCEA President and the employee's accredited PCEA delegate or member of the PCEA Grievance Committee in the absence of the delegate, and render a decision in writing no later than ten (10) days after the meeting.
 The Chief of Police may designate a Deputy Chief or the Director of DER or the Director of Homeland Security may designate a Deputy Director to carry out the foregoing functions.
 In addition to the Chief, Director or their designee, the applicable Department may have a representative present at the meeting to present the Department's position.
 The ten (10) day period will be extended by up to ten (10) more days if further investigation is required.
+The Union will be notified if such an extension is required.

 3. Step 3.
-If the grievance has not been settled at Step 2, the grievance may be moved to Step 4, or a written appeal, signed by the aggrieved employee and the PCEA President, or employee's PCEA delegate or a member of the PCEA Grievance Committee designated by the President of PCEA, may be filed with the Chief Labor Negotiator (or designee).
+If the grievance has not been settled at Step 2 and within ten (10) days of the issuance of the Step 2 decision, the grievance may be moved to Step 4, or a written appeal, signed by the aggrieved employee and the PCEA President, or employee's PCEA delegate or a member of the PCEA Grievance Committee designated by the President of PCEA, may be filed with the Chief Labor Negotiator (or designee).
 Upon receipt of the appeal, a meeting will be held within fifteen (15) days.
 The Chief Labor Negotiator (or designee) shall meet with the employee, the PCEA President and the employee's accredited PCEA delegate or member of the PCEA Grievance Committee in the absence of the delegate, and render a decision in writing no later than ten (10) days after the meeting.
 The Chief of Police, Director of DER or the Director of Homeland Security shall designate a representative to present the Department's position.
 The ten (10) day period will be extended by up to ten (10) more days if further investigation is required.

 4. Step 4.
 If the grievance shall have been submitted but not adjusted under Step 2 or 3, the PCEA President may request in writing, within ten (10) days after the grievance has been denied at Step 2 or 3, that the grievance be submitted to an Arbitrator mutually agreed upon by them.
 The County and the PCEA shall select an Arbitrator through the American Arbitration Association.
-The Arbitrator appointed to hear and decide any grievance dispute under this Article shall be selected from such panel within ten (10) days after this step has been invoked.
+The Arbitrator appointed to hear and decide any grievance dispute under this Article shall be selected from such panel within ten (10) days of receipt of the list of arbitrators.
 The rules of the American Arbitration Association shall govern the conduct of the arbitration hearing.